lj020326/ansible-datacenter/docs/ansible-datacenter-roles-and-pipelines.md

 #### Problems[](#problems "Permanent link")

 -   **Cloud:** Building and managing virtual and cloud environments across DEV, TEST, STAGING and PRODUCTION requires a lot of manual steps that cannot be easily shared and re-used across platforms.
-Building and maintaing master golden images is expensive, and is not easily re-used.
+Building and maintaining master images is expensive, and is not easily re-used.
 -   **Security and Compliance**: DEV and PRODUCTION environments are built differently and don't usually share the same compliance or security settings.
 -   **Migration** across platforms is difficult and re-install or re-platform approaches are time consuming.
 -   **Container Builds**: are inconsistent and not aligned with OS security baselines.